15 Things You Might Not Know About 'Caddyshack'

 12. The Gopher wasn’t originally a big part of the movie.

-Ramis looked into bringing in a live, trained gopher to act out the scenes, but Peters weasled some extra money out of the studio and tasked special effects supervisor John Dykstra (an Oscar-winning FX master on Star Wars) to create a believable gopher puppet.
-This explains why Murray and the dancing rodent never appear together onscreen—the scenes in the gopher holes were shot by Dykstra after principal photography, and were cleverly stitched in to make the scenes appear seamless.
+Ramis looked into bringing in a live, trained gopher to act out the scenes, but Peters weasled some extra money out of the studio and tasked special effects supervisor John Dykstra (an Oscar-winning FX master who had worked on on Star Wars) to create a believable gopher puppet.
+This explains why Murray and the dancing rodent never appear together onscreen—the scenes in the gopher holes were shot by Dykstra after principal photography had concluded, and were cleverly stitched in to make the scenes appear seamless.
 The sound effects used for the gopher were the same sounds used for the dolphin in the 1960s TV series Flipper.

 13. The owners of the country club were not happy about the explosions on the golf course.

 The climactic scene of Murray’s gopher-killing plastic explosives knocking in Danny’s putt to win the unfriendly wager between Al Czervik (Dangerfield) and Judge Smails (Knight) were real pyrotechnics set aflame at Rolling Hills.
 To pull off the effect, an artificial green was rigged with several incendiary packs and put into place between two fairways.